Travel Advice

 Part Three: Where It Is Going

-The future is already taking shape.
 Sustainability has moved from a marketing claim to real infrastructure, with hybrid and low-emission ships entering service and tighter rules protecting the best places.
-Technology is quietly transforming the experience, from cleaner propulsion to underwater drones and onboard science.
-And a new kind of traveler is arriving, younger and more active, who wants meaning and discovery rather than a deck chair.
-The lines are changing to meet them.
+Technology now runs from cleaner propulsion to underwater drones and onboard science.
+The traveler is changing too, younger and more active, wanting meaning and discovery rather than a deck chair, and the lines are adjusting to meet them.

 Through all the change, one thing holds: the human advantage of an expert guide and a trusted advisor still wins.
 No app replaces real knowledge.